 Primary prevention includes vaccination to prevent cervical cancer.
 There is a quadrivalent vaccine that prevents not only cervical cancer but also prevents genital warts.
 The recommended age for vaccination is from 9 to 45 years old for females.
 It is approved for females ages 9 to 45 and is also recommended for males.
 Health promotion aimed at vaccination can have a major impact on cervical cancer mortality in women in low resource areas and those who are in high-risk ethnic groups.
 A vaccine that only covers HPV 16 and 18 is no longer marketed in the United States.
 However, its use may continue in other areas outside of the United States.

-The interdisciplinary team care in the prevention, screening, treatment, and management of cervical cancer can improve awareness, screening, and management of cervical cancer.
+The interprofessional team care in the prevention, screening, treatment, and management of cervical cancer can improve awareness, screening, and management of cervical cancer.
 The use of pubic education can increase awareness about cervical cancer prevention and screening and the importance of identifying precancerous lesions.
 Primary care providers performing cervical cancer screening, colposcopies, and LEEP procedures, must have ongoing dialogues with gynecology about findings, suspicious lesions, outcomes, and management and treatment.
 Organized protocols and guidelines across the system can lead to better outcomes in increasing awareness, screening, management and treatment, and follow-up.
 Developing a culturally sensitive system directed at increasing patient-centered education will also require the input of diverse staff and providers with language skills, cultural competency, lab, and nursing.

 |||Brisson M,Drolet M, Global elimination of cervical cancer as a public health problem.
 The Lancet.
 Oncology.
 2019 Feb 19; [PubMed PMID: 30795952]|